Thermoforming Glossary – Allied Plastics

 Understanding Terms Used in the Thermoforming Industry

 Some of the Thermoform industry terminology is quite specific.
-This Thermoforming Glossary provides you with a few terms you may not have seen before and what they mean within the Thermoformed Plastic industry.
+This Thermoforming Glossary provides you with common industry terms and what they mean within the Thermoformed Plastic industry.

 In the Vacuum Forming process, a sheet of heated Thermoplastic is positioned over a male or female mold.
 The mold is then moved into the Plastic sheet, creating a seal, and vacuum suction is applied to draw out air between the sheet and the mold.
 After a water cooling system in the mold cools the Vacuum Formed Plastic, air is blown back through the mold to separate the Plastic part from the mold.